Bethe/Gauge Correspondence for ABCDEFG-type 3d Gauge Theories: Conclusions and future prospects

 In this article, we find more correspondence between supersymmetry gauge theory and integrable system with respect to the results in \cite{KZ21}, as we changed the representation and consequently the expression of the superpotential.
 We generalized the Bethe/Gauge correspondences first proposed in \cite{NS09b,NS09c} for $A$-type gauge theories to $\text{BCD}$-type gauge groups.
 We saw that the correspondence worked perfectly not only for 2d gauge theories but also for 3d.
 Furthermore, we found that we can always choose diagonal boundary conditions for open $\text{XXZ}$ spin chain with boundary parameters $\xi=\pm\frac{\eta}{2},0, \infty$ or $\frac{2k+1}{2}$ to realize the vacuum equation of gauge theory from the Bethe ansatz equation.
 In addition to the classical Lie algebras, we also considered a new $\text{BC}_{N}$-type gauge theory.
 In the case of certain parameters with specific values, the vacuum equations of $\text{BC}_{N}$-type gauge theory can also be identified as the Bethe ansatz equations of open $\text{XXZ}$ spin chain with diagonal boundary condition.
 We also gave the effective superpotential of the exceptional Lie algebra $\text{E}_{6,7,8}$, $\text{F}_{4}$ and $\text{G}_{2}$ with our new representation.
 Specially, we give the vacuum equations of $\text{F}_{4}$ and $\text{G}_{2}$.
 However, the corresponding integrable system has not been found yet.

-Surely, one can consider changing the boundary condition of open spin chain with new Bethe equation then it can be checked out that, whether such Bethe equation works on the vacuum equation of $\text{C}$-type gauge theory such as in \cite{KZ21}.
+Another possible way to solve the problems of $\text{C}$-type gauge theory is to change the boundary conditions of the open spin chain with new Bethe equation.
+Then it can be checked out that, whether such Bethe equation works on the vacuum equation of $\text{C}$-type gauge theory such as in \cite{KZ21}.
 The Bethe ansatz equation of $\text{SU}(3)$ spin chain with generic boundary condition has been calculated in \cite{Sun18}.
 With two gauge nodes being different classical Lie groups, we also consider a higher level $\text{A}_{2}$ quiver gauge theory and higher rank $sl_{3}$ spin chain model in \cite{DZ23}.
 And we desire the correspondence also materialize with our new methods.
 We have known the exact partition function of 4d $\mathcal{R}=1$ theories on $D^{2}\times T^{2}$ \cite{LNP19}, and the Bethe ansatz equation of open $\text{XYZ}$ spin chains \cite{YZ06,FHSY96}.
 So we can further calculate the effective superpotential and the vacuum equation of 4d $\mathcal{N}=1$ $\text{BCD}$-type gauge theories on $D^{2}\times T^{2}$.
 And we expect that the Bethe/Gauge correspondence can be uplifted to 4d $\mathcal{N}=1$ gauge theories.
 If one considers the quiver gauge theories, one has to consider the 5d (or 6d) quiver gauge theories \cite{NPS18,Nek04,NP12}, and explored a particular formalism for the systematic try out of the universal part of the superpotential $\mathcal{W}(\mathfrak{a},\mathrm{m};\mathfrak{q},\epsilon)$ recently, without considering the choices of boundary conditions.

 \acknowledgments The financial support from the Natural Science Foundation of China (NSFC, Grants 11775299) is gratefully acknowledged from one of the authors (Ding).